roryeiffe/mphasis-primer-1-31-2024/5-tues-2-6-24/function-demo.md

 - If you can't execute the function from the extension, try using the curl command as discussed
 - When creating the Azure Function Resource, choose the "advanced" option
   - Choose "Consumption" and create a new storage account
+- When in doubt, might want to recreate a resource and/or the local function